 Designed for their range of pan cars and also many other brands are the Teamsaxo soft side springs.
 Made from high-quality steel and coming with colour-coded dots for easy identification the spring are softer than the company’s previous side springs, allowing for a wider setup range both on carpet and asphalt tracks.
 They come as pairs and in three different hardnesses.

 The Protoform Western Canadian Indoor Championship Series WCICS, which celebrated its 25th Anniversary this season, again hosted eight events across Western Canada.
-The Touring Modified class was dominated by Xray’s Blake Bell with a perfect top 4 record of four TQs and four wins.
-Team Xray’s Danny Buck finished 2nd overall, and Awesomatix’s Wayne Mah came in 3rd.
-In their best season yet the series grew 34 percent over last year and the 2016/17 season will begin September 23rd in Saskatoon, Saskatchewan.
+For the second year in a row, CRC driver Blake Bell took the 1/12th Modified championship.
+Roche Racing’s Korgae Scales finished second overall, and Team Associated’s Peter Toszer came in 3rd.
+The 2016/17 season of the championship which will kick off September 23rd in Saskatoon, Saskatchewan.